BearGotGit/Ultron-Texas-Hold-Em/README.md

 ---

 ## Running the Project

-* Note, might migrate this to the module way later, but right now these work:
+- Note, might migrate this to the module way later, but right now these work:
+- Only main works right now (2025-11-22)

 1️⃣ Generate Training Data
 Monte Carlo simulation: